minnocent12/cs_chabot/README.md

 Access the Web Interface:

 Open a browser and go to http://127.0.0.1:5000 to interact with the chatbot.

 Usage

 Click on the chat icon at the bottom-right corner of the webpage to initiate a conversation with the bot.
 You can ask predefined questions using buttons like "Tell me about courses" or "Admission process."
-For open-ended questions, simply type your question, and the chatbot will either match it to an intent or generate a response using GPT-3.
+For open-ended questions, simply type your question, and the chatbot will either match it to an intent or generate a response similarity matching.
 Technologies Used
 Flask: Web framework for the backend server.
 JavaScript (chat.js): Manages the frontend chatbot interaction.
 CSS (style.css): Styling for the chatbot widget.
-scikit-learn: Used for intent classification (NLP model).
+spacy: Used for intent classification (NLP model).

 Contributing
 Contributions are welcome!
 Feel free to fork the repository and submit pull requests.